SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 Reviewed by

-Dr. Sherrie Neustein, Medical Reviewer
+Sherrie Neustein, MD, FAAP, Medical Reviewer

 Dr. Sherrie Neustein is a board certified Pediatrician and a Fellow of the American Academy of Pediatrics who has enjoyed over 15 years in practice.
 She graduated magna cum laude from Brandeis University and with honors from the Tufts University School of Medicine.
 Dr. Neustein completed her residency training at the Northwell Health Cohen Children’s Medical Center and an international fellowship in medical ethics.